mkds — Mario Kart DS NKM & KCL Readers¶

 Overview¶

-package provides binary readers for Mario Kart DS course files:
+The mkds package provides binary readers for Mario Kart DS course files:

 NKM — Course map logic and gameplay data (objects, paths, checkpoints, cameras, etc.).